 Simply defined, arthritis is inflammation of one or more of your joints.
 In 2011, more than 50 million people in the U.S.A. reported that they had been diagnosed with some form of arthritis.
 In an arthritis shoulder, inflammation causes pain and stiffness.

 Although there is no cure for arthritis of the shoulder, there are many treatment options available.
-Using these, most people with arthritis are able to manage pain and stay active.
+Using these, most people with arthritis can manage pain and stay active.

 To provide you with effective treatment, your physician will need to determine which joint is affected and what type of arthritis you have.

 Osteoarthritis is a condition that destroys the smooth outer covering (joint cartilage) of bone.
-As the cartilage wears away, it becomes thinned and rough, and the protective space between the bones decreases.
-The bones of the joint rub against each other (“bone-on-bone”), causing grinding sounds, stiffness and pain.
+As the cartilage wears away in the shoulder, it becomes thinned and rough, and the protective space between the bones decreases.
+The bones of the joint rub against each other ("bone-on-bone"), causing grinding sounds, stiffness and pain.

 Osteoarthritis usually affects people over 50 years of age and is more common in the acromion-clavicular joint than in the gleno-humeral shoulder joint.